Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/moldir.md

 One thing that I think you could improve on is organizing your repository.
 Having folders or having explanations of what something is and where it is would be super helpful instead of having it all in main part.
 I also agree with the feedback above that including someEnglish translations would be helpful!

 I learned that Kazakh-Russian code switching is very common because most Kazakhs are bilingual!

+### Moldir's response

+Hi Camryn, thanks so much for your feedback!
+I reorganized my repo based on your suggestions and hope it looks more readable now:-)

 ### Ashley